Marcelh1/fanx/mysensors/readme.md

 ### 2. FAN speed (Control)
 This entity behaves as light control, the state can be read and written.
 Use the yaml code to convert it to FAN entity.
 ### 3. Source Address (Sensor)
 The address of the RF15 remote control.
-This is a 32-bits integer containing 3 bytes.
+According [Ramses II format](https://github.com/zxdavb/ramses_protocol/wiki/Decoding-Data-Fields#device-ids).
 ### 4. Target Address (Sensor)
 The address of the Orcon unit.
-This is a 32-bits integer containing 3 bytes.
+According [Ramses II format](https://github.com/zxdavb/ramses_protocol/wiki/Decoding-Data-Fields#device-ids).

 Add this to the configuration.yaml: